Walid-Ahmed/EmotionDetector/README.md

 Face Detection done by Caffe Resnet-SSD and  Face classification by CNN Keras.
 The face classification NN is trained on [Facial Expression Recognition dataset Challenge from Kaggle.](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge)
 Thanks a lot to  Adrian Rosebrock  for his great inspiring article on  [Face  Detection](https://www.pyimagesearch.com/2018/02/26/face-detection-with-opencv-and-deep-learning/)

+The output will be automatically saved to folder Results as 2 videos, out1.avi which include the frames along with a bar graph for different emotions probabilities, the other file is out2.avi that  saves only the frame.
+The code can handle multi faces however in this case the bar graph in out1.avi will not be relevant.